 Like many cities, Indianapolis faced an overburdened criminal justice system involving a high rate of people with mental health issues.
-Last summer, the city of Indianapolis began a new program to help with emergency calls involving mental health issues.
+The city of Indianapolis has a program to help with emergency calls involving mental health issues.
 The city was looking for better ways to deal with the problems presented by substance abuse and mental illness and the burdens placed on the criminal justice system.
 So the city established Mobile Crisis Assistance Teams (MCAT) to address the issues head-on.

 Mobile Crisis Assistance Teams

 Each of the MCATs consists of a police officer, a paramedic, and a licensed mental health professional who is trained in how to de-escalate situations.
 The MCATs respond to crisis calls in the city’s East District involving mental health issues.
 These calls usually involve domestic violence, emotional abuse, or substance abuse.
 The MCATs dispatch themselves or show up at the request of first responders.
 The pilot program was established to help reduce the number of individuals brought to jail or the emergency room.

 The program aims to divert people away from the criminal justice system and towards behavioral health providers and social services.
 This would lessen the burden on first responders and relieve them from having to handle complicated and time-consuming emergency situations.